vlad-x/lmongo/readme.md

 ##`Model.plugin(elmongo[, options])`

+Gives your collection `search()` and `sync()` methods, and keeps Elasticsearch up-to-date with your data when you insert/edit/delete documents with mongoose.
 Takes an optional `options` object to tell `elmongo` the url that Elasticsearch is running at.
 In `options` you can specify:

  * `host` - the host that Elasticsearch is running on (defaults to `localhost`)
  * `port` - the port that Elasticsearch is listening on (defaults to `9200`)

 ##`elmongo.search(searchOptions, callback)`

 You can use this function to make searches that are not limited to a specific collection.
-You can use this to search across one or several collections at the same time (without making multiple roundtrips to Elasticsearch).
+Use this to search across one or several collections at the same time (without making multiple roundtrips to Elasticsearch).
 The default options are the same as for `Model.search()`, with one extra key: `collections`.
 You can use it like so:

 ```js
 elmongo.search({ collections: [ 'cats', 'dogs' ], query: '*' }, function (err, results) {